medokadem/AIA-Mobile-Test-Flutter/README.md

 The currently spoken word is visually highlighted in real-time as the message is read.

 🔹 **Google Cloud TTS Integration (Planned)**
-Using **word time offsets** from Google Cloud TTS (paid) will allow precise synchronization for highlighted text (currently using a smart timing workaround).
+Using **word time offsets** from Google Cloud TTS (paid) will allow precise synchronization for highlighted text.

 🔹 **UI/UX Upgrades**
 Includes splash screen, custom input widget with animation, modern message bubbles, and clean dark/light mode friendly themes.